 - (middle) Yvonne Phillips, QUT Ecoacoustics Research Group

 - (bottom) David Watson, Charles Sturt University

-This slide compares spectrograms from four Adelbert Range locations that are quite close but differ in altitude.
+This slide compares LDFC spectrograms from four Adelbert Range locations that are quite close but differ in altitude.
 Several differences are apparent, particularly in the 0-2 kHz band.
-At 280 metres there is a lot of background noise (red colour) in this band, whereas at 900m there is more bird activity.
+At 280 metres there is a lot of background noise (red colour) in the 0-2 kHz band, whereas at 900m there is more bird activity.
 Spectrograms such as these can help ecologists to spot differences between recording sites and to frame interesting hypotheses.

 Not many people know that fish make a lot of sound as do underwater insects and crustaceans.
-This slide shows the false-colour spectrogram of a 24-hour recording taken with a hydrophone in a pond in northern Queensland.
+This slide shows two LDFC spectrograms of a 24-hour recording taken with a hydrophone in a pond of the Einasleigh River, northern Queensland, dry season.
 Note the change in sound during the day compared to the night.
-All the acoustic activity in this recording is due to insects and is dominant in the 1-2 kHz band.
+All the acoustic activity in this recording is due to aquatic insects and is dominant in the 1-2 kHz band.
 You can listen to 21 seconds of underwater recording here - all the sound is due to insects.

 The dominant bio-acoustic activity in this recording is due to fish clicks at around 100 Hz.
 However, in many marine recordings of the deep oceans many of the sounds have yet to be identified.
 Earthquakes and sonar activity (due to military and to oil exploration) also contribute to the marine soundscape.
 Marine noise pollution is now recognised as a major problem and a contributing factor to whale and dolphin strandings.